jerrodputman/jerrodputman.github.io/_pages/about.md

 permalink: /about/
 title: About Me
 tagline: About Jerrod Putman
-tags: [about]
+tags:
+  - About
-modified: 1-21-2014
+modified: 6-29-2016
 header:
   image: feature-image-02.jpg
   caption: "Credit: Mega Man 2, [**Capcom**](https://www.capcom.com)"
 ---

-I am a game programmer, with over 10 years of experience developing games.
-I owned my own company Tiny Tim Games for five years where I created two games and did various contract jobs.
-Currently, I mostly do native iOS development for my full-time job, but I still like to dabble in game development in [Unity][unity] and [Cocos2D][cocos2d].
+I am a programmer, with over 14 years of experience developing games.
+I worked in the console game industry for over 5 years.
+I also owned my own company Tiny Tim Games for five years where I created two games and did various contract jobs.
+Currently, I mostly do native iOS development for my full-time job, but I still like to dabble in game development from time to time.
 My wife [Shannon][shannonkay] and I have a beautiful daughter named [Guinevere][fairguinevere].
 We live in Orange County, California.

 ## Games I've Worked On